Rompin has made catching a sailfish on the fly very possible and affordable to many avid fly fishers from around the

 Casting to Feeding or Free Swimming Fish

-There will be times when we run into a school of sailfish feeding on a bait ball.
+There will be times when we run into a school of sailfish feeding on bait balls.
 Unlike other fish (eg tuna or Spanish mackerel) hammering into a baitball and eating everything in their sight and contrary to what many may think or imagine, getting a sailfish hookup this way is not easy.

 Sailfish feeding on baitball often feed in a very leisurely manner.
 They often don’t attack their food in blinding speed.
 The sailfish will often slash at your fly with their bill attempting to disable the prey before casually swimming back to eat it.

 This method can also be frustrating as we can often appear to be just out of casting range of the sailfish as the baitball moves quickly from being hounded by the pelagics.